Macjutsu/super/README.md

 by Kevin M. White

-### Please use [the newest version of `super`](https://github.com/Macjutsu/super/releases) for the best experience when using or upgrading to macOS 15 Sequoia.
-Older versions of `super` are not tested against macOS 15 Sequoia.
+### Please use [the newest version of `super`](https://github.com/Macjutsu/super/releases) for the best experience when using or upgrading to macOS 26 Tahoe.
+Older versions of `super` are not tested against macOS 26 Tahoe.

 ## Introduction